mjstewart/fakesmtp-web/README.md

 # FAQ

-### You are not permitted to access this resource
+### Network error, the server could be down or you are not permitted to access this resource.

-Confirm the volume directory on the host has the correct permissions.
-Such as read/write/execute.
+1. Confirm the volume directory on the host has the correct permissions.
+Such as read/write/execute and non root user.

+2. If you're running this on a remote server or docker in a VM such as on a mac or windows, its likely the default image cannot be used since the client javascript bundle has already been injected with the `localhost:60500` API endpoint.
+You will need to rebuild your own image using the docker ip on your machine - See [Build custom docker image](#Build-custom-docker-image)

 ### Will this only work in docker?